nxp-auto-goldvip/gvip/README.rst

     run write_cangw

 After all the binaries are written, power off the board, configure the DIP switches for NOR Flash Boot mode (set SW4.7 to OFF) and then power on the board.

+**Note**: It is recommended to setup SW12 to ON-ON position in order to have the SJA telemetry application loaded to the board by Linux.